microsoft/pxt-adafruit/docs/lessons/hero/activity.md

 ```

-**Do not disconnect the blocks from the conditional statements.
-We are focusing on this section of the code and are not showing the entire code**

 Let's setup the logic for the food and the ghost to be in different quadrants.

 ![](/static/mb/blocks/lessons/hero-9.jpg)

-**Do not disconnect the blocks for the conditional statements.
-We are focusing on this section of the code and are not showing the entire code**

 The game over component is now upon the game.
 If the hero is `touching` the ghost, let's display `game over`